 (Applause ends)

 Chris Anderson: Greg.
 Wow.
-I mean … I suspect that within every mind here there’s a feeling of reeling.
-Like, I suspect that a very number of people viewing this, you look at that and you think, “Oh my goodness, much every single thing about the way I work, need to rethink.”
-Like, there’s just new possibilities there.
-Am I right? thinks that they’re having to rethink the way that do things?
-Yeah, I mean, it’s amazing, but it’s really scary.
+I mean … I suspect that within every out here there’s a feeling of reeling.
+Like, I suspect that very large number of people viewing this, you look that and you think, “Oh my goodness, pretty much single thing about the way I work, I need to rethink.”
+Like, there’s just new there.
+Am I right?
+Who thinks that they’re having to rethink the way we do things?
+Yeah, I mean, it’s amazing, but it’s also scary.
 So let’s talk, Greg, let’s talk.

-I mean, I guess my question actually is just how the hell have you done this?
+I mean, guess my first question actually is just how the hell have you done this?

 (Laughter)

-OpenAI has a hundred employees.
-Google has thousands of employees working on artificial intelligence. is it you who’s come up with this technology shocked the world?
+OpenAI has few hundred employees.
+Google has thousands of employees working on artificial intelligence. is it you who’s come up with this technology that the world?

-Greg Brockman: I mean, the truth is, we’re all building shoulders of giants, right, there’s no question.
-If you at the compute progress, the algorithmic progress, the data progress, all those are really industry-wide.
-But I think within OpenAI, we made a lot of very deliberate choices from early days.
-And the first one was just to confront reality as it lays.
-And that we thought really hard about like: What is it going to to make progress here?
-We tried a lot of that didn’t work, so you only see the things that did.
-And I think the most important thing has been to get teams of people who are very different from each other work together harmoniously.
+Greg Brockman: I mean, the truth is, we’re all building on shoulders of giants, right, there’s question.
+If you look at the compute progress, the algorithmic progress, the data progress, all of those are industry-wide.
+But I think within OpenAI, we made a lot very deliberate choices from the early days.
+And the one was just to confront reality as it lays. that we just thought really hard about like: What it going to take to make progress here?
+We tried a of things that didn’t work, so you only see the that did.
+And I think that the most important thing has been to get teams of people are very different from each other to work together harmoniously.

-CA: Can we have the water, by the way, just brought here?
-I think we’re to need it, it’s a dry-mouth topic.
-But isn’t there something just about the fact that you saw something in language models that meant that if you continue to in them and grow them, that something at some point emerge?
+CA: Can have the water, by the way, just brought here?
+I we’re going to need it, it’s a dry-mouth topic.
+But isn’t there something just about the fact that you saw something in these language models that that if you continue to invest in them and grow them, that at some point might emerge?

 GB: Yes.
-And I think that, I mean, honestly, I the story there is pretty illustrative, right?
-I think high level, deep learning, like we always knew that was we wanted to be, was a deep learning lab, and exactly how to do it?
-I think in the early days, we didn’t know.
-We tried a lot things, and one person was working on training a model to the next character in Amazon reviews, and he got result where — this is a syntactic process, you expect, know, the model will predict where the commas go, the nouns and verbs are.
+And I think that, I mean, honestly, I think the there is pretty illustrative, right?
+I think that high level, learning, like we always knew that was what we to be, was a deep learning lab, and exactly how do it?
+I think that in the early days, we didn’t know.
+We tried a lot things, and one person was working on training a to predict the next character in Amazon reviews, and got a result where — this is a syntactic process, you expect, you know, the model predict where the commas go, where the nouns and verbs are.
 But he actually got state-of-the-art sentiment analysis classifier out of it.
-This model could tell you a review was positive or negative.
-I mean, today we are like, come on, anyone can do that.
-But this the first time that you saw this emergence, this sort of semantics that emerged from underlying syntactic process.
+This model tell you if a review was positive or negative. mean, today we are just like, come on, anyone do that.
+But this was the first time that saw this emergence, this sort of semantics that emerged from this syntactic process.
 And there we knew, you’ve got to scale thing, you’ve got to see where it goes.

-CA: So think this helps explain the riddle that baffles everyone looking at this, these things are described as prediction machines.
-And yet, we’re seeing out of them feels … it just feels impossible that could come from a prediction machine.
-Just the you showed us just now.
-And the key idea of emergence is that you get more of a thing, suddenly different things emerge.
-It all the time, ant colonies, single ants run around, when you enough of them together, you get these ant colonies that show completely emergent, different behavior.
-Or city where a few houses together, it’s just houses together.
-But as grow the number of houses, things emerge, like suburbs and cultural centers and traffic jams.
-Give one moment for you when you saw just something that just blew your mind that you just did not see coming.
+CA: So I think this explain the riddle that baffles everyone looking at this, because these things are as prediction machines.
+And yet, what we’re seeing out of them … it just feels impossible that that could come from a prediction machine. the stuff you showed us just now.
+And the key idea of is that when you get more of a thing, suddenly things emerge.
+It happens all the time, ant colonies, single ants run around, you bring enough of them together, you get these ant that show completely emergent, different behavior.
+Or a city a few houses together, it’s just houses together.
+But as you grow number of houses, things emerge, like suburbs and cultural centers traffic jams.
+Give me one moment for you when saw just something pop that just blew your mind you just did not see coming.

-GB: Yeah, well, so can try this in ChatGPT, if you add 40-digit numbers —
+GB: Yeah, well, so you try this in ChatGPT, if you add 40-digit numbers —

 CA: 40-digit?

-GB: 40-digit numbers, the will do it, which means it’s really learned an circuit for how to do it.
-And the really interesting thing is actually, if you have add like a 40-digit number plus a 35-digit number, it’ll often it wrong.
-And so you can see that it’s really learning the process, it hasn’t fully generalized, right?
-It’s like you can’t the 40-digit addition table, that’s more atoms than there in the universe.
-So it had to have learned general, but that it hasn’t really fully yet learned that, Oh, can sort of generalize this to adding arbitrary numbers of arbitrary lengths.
+GB: 40-digit numbers, model will do it, which means it’s really learned an internal circuit for how to do it.
+And really interesting thing is actually, if you have it add like a 40-digit plus a 35-digit number, it’ll often get it wrong.
+And so you can see that it’s really the process, but it hasn’t fully generalized, right?
+It’s like can’t memorize the 40-digit addition table, that’s more atoms there are in the universe.
+So it had to have learned general, but that it hasn’t really fully yet learned that, Oh, can sort of generalize this to adding arbitrary numbers arbitrary lengths.

-CA: So what’s here is that you’ve allowed it to scale up and at an incredible number of pieces of text.
-And it learning things that you didn’t know that it was to be capable of learning.
+CA: So what’s happened here is that you’ve it to scale up and look at an incredible number of of text.
+And it is learning things that you didn’t know it was going to be capable of learning.

 GB Well, yeah, and it’s nuanced, too.
 So one science that we’re starting to really good at is predicting some of these emergent capabilities.
-And to do actually, one of the things I think is very undersung this field is sort of engineering quality.
-Like, we had rebuild our entire stack.
-When you think about building a rocket, tolerance has to be incredibly tiny.
-Same is true machine learning.
-You have to get every single piece of the stack engineered properly, and then you start doing these predictions.
-There are all these incredibly scaling curves.
-They tell you something deeply fundamental about intelligence.
-If you look at GPT-4 blog post, you can see all of these in there.
-And now we’re starting to be able to predict.
-So we were to predict, for example, the performance on coding problems. basically look at some models that are 10,000 times 1,000 times smaller.
-And so there’s something about this is actually smooth scaling, even though it’s still early days.
+And do that actually, one of the things I think very undersung in this field is sort of engineering quality.
+Like, we to rebuild our entire stack.
+When you think about a rocket, every tolerance has to be incredibly tiny.
+Same is true in machine learning.
+You to get every single piece of the stack engineered properly, then you can start doing these predictions.
+There are these incredibly smooth scaling curves.
+They tell you something deeply about intelligence.
+If you look at our GPT-4 blog post, can see all of these curves in there.
+And now we’re to be able to predict.
+So we were able to predict, for example, performance on coding problems.
+We basically look at some models are 10,000 times or 1,000 times smaller.
+And so there’s something about that is actually smooth scaling, even though it’s still days.

-CA: So is, one of the big fears then, that arises from this.
-If it’s fundamental to what’s here, that as you scale up, things emerge that you maybe predict in some level of confidence, but it’s capable of surprising you.
-Why isn’t just a huge risk of something truly terrible emerging?
+CA: So here is, one of the big fears then, that arises this.
+If it’s fundamental to what’s happening here, that as scale up, things emerge that you can maybe predict in some of confidence, but it’s capable of surprising you.
+Why isn’t there just a huge risk of something terrible emerging?

 GB: Well, I think all of these questions of degree and scale and timing.
-And I one thing people miss, too, is sort of the integration the world is also this incredibly emergent, sort of, very thing too.
-And so that’s one of the reasons that we it’s so important to deploy incrementally.
-And so I think that what kind of see right now, if you look at this talk, a lot of I focus on is providing really high-quality feedback.
+And I think thing people miss, too, is sort of the integration with the world also this incredibly emergent, sort of, very powerful thing too.
+And that’s one of the reasons that we think it’s so important to incrementally.
+And so I think that what we kind of see right now, you look at this talk, a lot of what I focus is providing really high-quality feedback.
 Today, the tasks that do, you can inspect them, right?
 It’s very easy to look that math problem and be like, no, no, no, machine, seven the correct answer.
-But even summarizing a book, like, that’s hard thing to supervise.
-Like, how do you know if this book summary any good?
-You have to read the whole book.
-No one wants to that.
+But even summarizing a book, like, that’s a hard thing to supervise.
+Like, how do you if this book summary is any good?
+You have to the whole book.
+No one wants to do that.

-(Laughter) And so I think that the important will be that we take this step by step.
-And that say, OK, as we move on to book summaries, we have supervise this task properly.
-We have to build up a track record with these machines that they’re able actually carry out our intent.
-And I think we’re going to have to produce even better, more efficient, reliable ways of scaling this, sort of like making machine be aligned with you.
+(Laughter) And so think that the important thing will be that we take this step step.
+And that we say, OK, as we move on book summaries, we have to supervise this task properly.
+We have to build a track record with these machines that they’re able to actually carry out intent.
+And I think we’re going to have to even better, more efficient, more reliable ways of scaling this, of like making the machine be aligned with you.

-CA: So we’re going to hear later this session, there are critics who say that, you know, there’s real understanding inside, the system is going to always — we’re never going to know that it’s not errors, that it doesn’t have common sense and so forth.
-Is it your belief, Greg, that it is true any one moment, but that the expansion of the scale and the human feedback that you about is basically going to take it on that journey of actually getting to things like and wisdom and so forth, with a high degree of confidence. you be sure of that?
+CA: So we’re going to hear in this session, there are critics who say that, you know, there’s no understanding inside, the system is going to always — we’re never to know that it’s not generating errors, that it doesn’t have sense and so forth.
+Is it your belief, Greg, that it is true at one moment, but that the expansion of the scale the human feedback that you talked about is basically going to take it on that journey of actually to things like truth and wisdom and so forth, with a high degree of confidence.
+Can you sure of that?

-GB: Yeah, well, I that the OpenAI, I mean, the short answer is yes, I believe is where we’re headed.
-And I think that the OpenAI approach here has always just like, let reality hit you in the face, right?
-It’s like this field is the field of promises, of all these experts saying X is going to happen, Y is it works.
-People have been saying neural nets aren’t going to work for 70 years. haven’t been right yet.
-They might be right maybe 70 years plus one something like that is what you need.
-But I think our approach has always been, you’ve got to push to the limits of technology to really see it in action, because that you then, oh, here’s how we can move on to a new paradigm.
-And just haven’t exhausted the fruit here.
+GB: Yeah, well, I think that the OpenAI, mean, the short answer is yes, I believe that is we’re headed.
+And I think that the OpenAI approach here has always been just like, reality hit you in the face, right?
+It’s like this field the field of broken promises, of all these experts saying X going to happen, Y is how it works.
+People have been neural nets aren’t going to work for 70 years.
+They haven’t been right yet.
+They be right maybe 70 years plus one or something like is what you need.
+But I think that our approach has always been, you’ve to push to the limits of this technology to really see in action, because that tells you then, oh, here’s how we can move to a new paradigm.
+And we just haven’t exhausted fruit here.

-CA: I mean, it’s quite a controversial stance you’ve taken, the right way to do this is to put it out in public and then harness all this, you know, instead of your team giving feedback, the world is now giving feedback.
-But … If, know, bad things are going to emerge, it is out there.
-So, you know, the original story I heard on OpenAI when you were founded as a nonprofit, well you were there as great sort of check on the big companies doing their unknown, possibly evil thing with AI.
-And were going to build models that sort of, you know, somehow them accountable and was capable of slowing the field down, if need be.
+CA: I mean, it’s quite a controversial stance you’ve taken, that the way to do this is to put it out there public and then harness all this, you know, instead of just your team giving feedback, the world is giving feedback.
+But … If, you know, bad things going to emerge, it is out there.
+So, you know, original story that I heard on OpenAI when you were founded a nonprofit, well you were there as the great sort of check on the big doing their unknown, possibly evil thing with AI.
+And you were going to build models that of, you know, somehow held them accountable and was of slowing the field down, if need be.
 Or at least that’s of what I heard.
-And yet, what’s happened, arguably, is the opposite.
-That your release of GPT, ChatGPT, sent such shockwaves through the tech world that Google and Meta and so forth are all scrambling catch up.
-And some of their criticisms have been, are forcing us to put this out here without proper or we die.
-You know, how do you, like, make the that what you have done is responsible here and not reckless.
+And yet, what’s happened, arguably, is the opposite. your release of GPT, especially ChatGPT, sent such shockwaves through the tech world that Google and Meta and so forth are all scrambling to catch up.
+And some their criticisms have been, you are forcing us to put this out here without guardrails or we die.
+You know, how do you, like, the case that what you have done is responsible here and not reckless.

-GB: Yeah, think about these questions all the time.
-Like, seriously the time.
-And I don’t think we’re always going to get it right.
-But one I think has been incredibly important, from the very beginning, when we were about how to build artificial general intelligence, actually have it benefit all humanity, like, how are you supposed to do that, right?
-And that plan of being, well, you build in secret, you get this powerful thing, and then you figure out the safety of it and you push “go,” and you hope you got it right.
-I don’t how to execute that plan.
+GB: Yeah, we think about questions all the time.
+Like, seriously all the time.
+I don’t think we’re always going to get it right.
+But one thing I think has been important, from the very beginning, when we were thinking about how to build general intelligence, actually have it benefit all of humanity, like, how are you supposed to that, right?
+And that default plan of being, well, you build secret, you get this super powerful thing, and then you out the safety of it and then you push “go,” you hope you got it right.
+I don’t know how to that plan.
 Maybe someone else does.
 But for me, was always terrifying, it didn’t feel right.
-And so I think this alternative approach is the only other path that I see, which that you do let reality hit you in the face.
-And think you do give people time to give input.
-You have, before these machines are perfect, before they are super powerful, you actually have the ability to see them in action.
-And we’ve seen from GPT-3, right?
-GPT-3, we really were afraid that the one thing people were going to do with it was misinformation, try to tip elections.
-Instead, the number one was generating Viagra spam.
+And so I that this alternative approach is the only other path that I see, which is you do let reality hit you in the face.
+I think you do give people time to give input.
+You do have, these machines are perfect, before they are super powerful, you actually have the ability to see them in action.
+And we’ve seen it GPT-3, right?
+GPT-3, we really were afraid that the number one thing people were going to with it was generate misinformation, try to tip elections.
+Instead, the number one thing was Viagra spam.

 (Laughter)

-CA: So Viagra spam is bad, but there are things are much worse.
-Here’s a thought experiment for you. you’re sitting in a room, there’s a box on the table. believe that in that box is something that, there’s a strong chance it’s something absolutely glorious that’s going to give beautiful to your family and to everyone.
-But there’s actually also a percent thing in the small print there that says: “Pandora.” there’s a chance that this actually could unleash unimaginable evils on the world. you open that box?
+CA: So Viagra spam is bad, but there things that are much worse.
+Here’s a thought experiment for you. you’re sitting in a room, there’s a box on the table.
+You believe in that box is something that, there’s a very chance it’s something absolutely glorious that’s going to give beautiful to your family and to everyone.
+But there’s actually also a one percent thing in small print there that says: “Pandora.”
+And there’s a chance that this could unleash unimaginable evils on the world.
+Do you open box?

 GB: Well, so, absolutely not.
-I think you don’t do it that way. honestly, like, I’ll tell you a story that I haven’t actually before, which is that shortly after we started OpenAI, I I was in Puerto Rico for an AI conference.
-I’m sitting in hotel room just looking out over this wonderful water, all these people having a time.
-And you think about it for a moment, if you could choose for basically that Pandora’s box be five years away or 500 years away, which would you pick, right?
-On the hand you’re like, well, maybe for you personally, it’s better to have it be five years away. if it gets to be 500 years away and get more time to get it right, which do you pick?
-And know, I just really felt it in the moment. was like, of course you do the 500 years. brother was in the military at the time and like, puts his life on the line in a much more way than any of us typing things in computers and this technology at the time.
-And so, yeah, I’m really sold on the you’ve got approach this right.
-But I don’t think that’s quite playing the field it truly lies.
-Like, if you look at the history of computing, I really mean it when I say that this is industry-wide or even just almost like a human-development- of-technology-wide shift.
-And the more you sort of, don’t put together the pieces that are there, right, we’re still faster computers, we’re still improving the algorithms, all of these things, are happening.
-And if you don’t put them together, you get an overhang, means that if someone does, or the moment that someone manage to connect to the circuit, then you suddenly have this powerful thing, no one’s had any time to adjust, who knows kind of safety precautions you get.
-And so I think that thing I take away is like, even you think about development of other sort technologies, think about nuclear weapons, people talk about being like zero to one, sort of, change in what humans could do.
-But I actually think if you look at capability, it’s been quite smooth over time.
-And so the history, I think, of technology we’ve developed has been, you’ve got to do it and you’ve got to figure out how to manage it for moment that you’re increasing it.
+I think you don’t it that way.
+And honestly, like, I’ll tell you a story that I haven’t actually before, which is that shortly after we started OpenAI, I remember I was in Puerto Rico for an conference.
+I’m sitting in the hotel room just looking out this wonderful water, all these people having a good time.
+And you think about it for a moment, if could choose for basically that Pandora’s box to be five years away or 500 years away, which would pick, right?
+On the one hand you’re like, well, maybe you personally, it’s better to have it be five away.
+But if it gets to be 500 years away and people get time to get it right, which do you pick?
+And you know, I just really felt it the moment.
+I was like, of course you do 500 years.
+My brother was in the military at the time and like, puts his life on the line in a much real way than any of us typing things in and developing this technology at the time.
+And so, yeah, I’m really sold the you’ve got to approach this right.
+But I don’t that’s quite playing the field as it truly lies.
+Like, you look at the whole history of computing, I really mean when I say that this is an industry-wide or just almost like a human-development- of-technology-wide shift.
+And the more that you sort of, don’t put together pieces that are there, right, we’re still making faster computers, we’re still the algorithms, all of these things, they are happening. if you don’t put them together, you get an overhang, means that if someone does, or the moment that someone does manage to connect to circuit, then you suddenly have this very powerful thing, one’s had any time to adjust, who knows what kind safety precautions you get.
+And so I think that one thing I take away is like, even think about development of other sort of technologies, think about nuclear weapons, people about being like a zero to one, sort of, change in what humans could do.
+But I think that if you look at capability, it’s been quite smooth over time.
+And the history, I think, of every technology we’ve developed been, you’ve got to do it incrementally and you’ve got to figure out how to it for each moment that you’re increasing it.

-CA: So what I’m hearing is that you … the model you want to have is that we have birthed this extraordinary child that may superpowers that take humanity to a whole new place.
-It is our responsibility to provide the guardrails for this child to collectively teach it to be wise and to tear us all down.
+CA: So what I’m hearing is you … the model you want us to have is that we have birthed this extraordinary that may have superpowers that take humanity to a whole new place. is our collective responsibility to provide the guardrails for this child collectively teach it to be wise and not to us all down.
 Is that basically the model?

-GB: think it’s true.
-And I think it’s also important to say may shift, right?
-We’ve got to take each step as we it.
-And I think it’s incredibly important today that we all do get literate in this technology, out how to provide the feedback, decide what we from it.
-And my hope is that that will to be the best path, but it’s so good we’re having this debate because we wouldn’t otherwise if it weren’t there.
+GB: I think it’s true.
+And think it’s also important to say this may shift, right?
+We’ve to take each step as we encounter it.
+And I think it’s incredibly important today we all do get literate in this technology, figure out how to provide feedback, decide what we want from it.
+And my hope is that that will continue be the best path, but it’s so good we’re honestly having debate because we wouldn’t otherwise if it weren’t out there.

 CA: Greg Brockman, thank you so much for coming to and blowing our minds.